maelle/saperlipopette/README.md

 before and after this.
 We might want to refine that interface somehow, maybe with cli messages instead of relying on the manual page.

-We’ve set the Git author and commiter so that the automatic commits get the same hashes, which can be useful when teaching a group: everyone should be looking at the same hashes on their machine.
+We’ve set the Git author and committer so that the automatic commits get the same hashes, which can be useful when teaching a group: everyone should be looking at the same hashes on their machine.